YinHK-gameDev/unity-learn/user interface/Event system/README.md

 | **Final Event Mask** | Logical and of Camera mask and eventMask. |

 #### Physics 2D Raycaster
 The 2D Raycaster raycasts against 2D objects in the scene.
 This allows messages to be sent to 2D physics objects that implement event interfaces.
-The Camera GameObject needs to be used and will be added to the GameObject if the Physics 3D Raycaster is not added to the Camera GameObject
+The **Camera GameObject needs to be used** and will be added to the GameObject if the **Physics 3D Raycaster is not added to the Camera GameObject**.

 | **_Property:_** | **_Function:_** |
 | --- | --- |